 - Converting brand response to create an intense, active loyalty relationship between customers and the brand.

-According to this model, enacting the four steps involves establishing six “brand building blocks” with customers.
+According to the Brand Resonance Pyramid, enacting the four steps involves establishing six “brand building blocks” with customers.
 These brand building blocks can be assembled in terms of a brand pyramid.
-The model emphasizes the duality of brands—the rational route to brand building is the left-hand side of the pyramid, whereas the emotional route is the right-hand side.
+The model emphasises the duality of brands—the rational route to brand building is the left-hand side of the pyramid, whereas the emotional route is the right-hand side.

 The creation of significant brand equity involves reaching the top or pinnacle of the brand pyramid, and will occur only if the right building blocks are put into place.